At this time we plan to conduct tours, but will follow CDC and local Health Department Guidelines.

 Farm To Table

 This tour is designed for second graders and above.
-Students will learn how sustainable agriculture is practiced at Evergreen Farms by observing the garden and the hydroponics garden.
+Students will learn how sustainable agriculture is practiced at Evergreen Farms by observing the garden.
 Planting the garden, observing garden techniques that encourage preserving natural resources will be some of the hands-on activities on this tour.
 They will experience making and sampling their own vegetable soup.

 Wreath Make Workshop